Alexander Spotswood: Origins and youth

 Alexander Spotswood was born in Tangier, a city on the African shore of the Strait of Gibraltar, in 1676.
-At that time the city, under English occupation, was run by a local governor and housed a garrison, where Spotswood's father, Robert, practiced as surgeon, first as surgeon George Elliott's assistant, succeeding him when he died and marrying his widow, Catharine Maxwell, who gave him an only son, Alexander.
+At that time the city, under English occupation, was run by a local governor and housed a garrison, where Spotswood's father, Robert (17 September 1637 – 1680), practiced as surgeon, first as surgeon George Elliott's assistant, succeeding him when he died and marrying his widow, Katherine Maxwell (c.
+1638 – December 1709), the daughter of the Rev. William Maxwell of Minnigaff (d.
+1655), who gave him an only son, Alexander.
 Alexander's older half-brother (by his mother's first marriage to George Elliott) was Roger Elliott, who became one of the first governors of Gibraltar.

-Both parents had Scottish origins, and the father, although economically ruined, could boast an illustrious lineage.
+Both parents had Scottish origins, and the father, although economically ruined, could boast an illustrious lineage as a direct descendant of Robert the Bruce.
 His family had ancient baronial origins and had enjoyed great prestige until the time of the English revolution.
-There had been illustrious Spotswoods, such as judge Robert Spottiswoode (Alexander's grandfather) and Archbishop John Spottiswoode.
+There had been illustrious Spotswoods, such as judge Sir Robert Spottiswoode (Alexander's grandfather) and Archbishop John Spottiswoode.

-In 1683, following attacks of barber troops under the guide of Sultan Ismail Ibn Sharif, the city of Tangier was evacuated and the Spotswood family returned to England, where the father died in 1688.
+In 1684, following attacks of native Berber troops under the guide of governor Ali ben Abdallah, the city of Tangier was evacuated and the Spotswood family returned to England, where the father died in 1688.
 In May 1693, at the age of sixteen, Spotswood enlisted in the English Army, the army of the Kingdom of England, with the rank of Ensign in the Earl of Bath's Regiment of Foot.
 He served first in Ireland and then in the Flanders.
 Over the years, distinguishing himself for skill, courage and intelligence, he climbed the military hierarchy to the rank of lieutenant colonel.